 - Pests attack the flowers, and the petals have tiny holes in them.

 As Zinnias are annual, you may have to leave at least one to two flowers intact to collect seeds.
 The plant will not regrow unless you sow the seeds.

 After you have decided to deadhead the plant, you need to be extra careful while deadheading them.

 Deadheaded plants may show stress for a shorter period, but eventually, they will flourish like never before.

-I will guide you on how you can properly deadhead Zinnias without damaging other parts.
+I will guide you on how you can properly deadhead Zinnia without damaging other parts.

 Amass the following materials before deadheading Zinnias.

 |Pruning Shears||To snip off the flower|